This article provides some guidelines on cleaning and disinfecting simulators and simulator equipment.

 - Don’t get moisture into any openings.

-- Use caution when cleaning polycarbonate lenes covering the CGI (Computer Generated Instruments).
+- Use caution when cleaning polycarbonate lens covering the CGI (Computer Generated Instruments).

-Frasca recommends practicing routine cleaning and disinfecting frequently touched surfaces (see list below).
+Frasca recommends practicing routine cleaning to remove dirt and dust particles as well as cleaning and disinfecting frequently touched surfaces (see list below).

 - Cleaning refers to removing germs, dirt, and other impurities from surfaces.
 Cleaning does not kill germs, but it removes them.
 This lowers the numbers of germs and the risk of spreading infection.